Let’s look at some of the problems we already know about

 Various Categorised Object Libraries.…

-Secure Data Fabric
+Secure Consistent Data Fabric to ISO Standards

 Current Standards …..